Nakairyou/1.21.1-Eaglercraft-Server/README.md

 Paste in the given link, but replace https:// with wss:// And you can connect!

+# Setting Edits
+For the velocity forwarding.secret, read what's inside that or change it to what you want, and copy it to your clipboard.
+Go to your server and then plugins and then the BungeeGuardPlus/BungeeGuard directory.
+Open config.yml, and for the allowed tokens, put in your token from forwarding.secret.
+For this part, just use cd and ur basic knowledge with vim or nano or jst use the vscode editor.

 # Java Version Sidenote
 You should get Java 21, which is the version I use.
 On one of my computers, Java 23 didn't work.
 To get Java 21: